 This study has employed the IGSM-WRS framework aimed at assessing the fate of managed water systems, depicted by 282 large basins across the globe.
 A suite of experiments was performed to assess the individual effects of socioeconomic growth and (uncertain) regional climate change over the coming decades.
-Additional experiments were also performed combining these drivers as well as considering two possible emission scenarios: one conveying an unconstrained emission pathway and the other a pathway to achieve stabilization of greenhouse gas concentrations by the end of the 21st century.
-Through these numerical experiments, we have quantified the trends over the coming decades (through 2050) in water stress, defined as a ratio of total water requirements over the available surface flow (from within-basin and upstream sources) across the network of managed, large water basins.
+Additional experiments were also performed combining these drivers as well as considering two possible emissions scenarios: one conveying an unconstrained emissions pathway and the other a pathway to achieve stabilization of greenhouse gas concentrations by the end of the 21st century.
+Through these numerical experiments, we have quantified the trends over the coming decades (through 2050) in water stress, defined as a ratio of total water requirements over the available surface flow (from withinbasin and upstream sources) across the network of managed, large water basins.
 Overall, the results highlight the substantial influence of socioeconomic growth on the global patterns of water stress, particularly in developing nations.
 Additionally, the factors that determine the sign and magnitude of water-stress response vary between major economic and developing regions.
-From the scenarios considered, we find that water stress changes within developed nations are more sensitive to climate drivers, whereas developing countries are far more responsive to socioeconomic growth.
-In addition, the results imply that the greatest risks to regions facing future water stress may not be captured by extreme outcomes from global assessments of climate scenarios, but rather by regional extremes occurring within a subset of climate model projections countries.
-In comparison, impacts of climate change on the current population under a globally drier scenario may lead to an increase of 93 million people (a 2.8%) living in regions with high water stress, with the majority (60 million) of these located in developed nations.
-Under a globally wet scenario, climate change can lead to appreciable decreases (compared with the increases in the dry case) in water stress with an estimated 139 million fewer people under stress; however, these decreases are observed primarily in developed nations.
-Combined, the suite of these projections estimates that by 2050, as many as 5.0 of the 9.7 billion people (or 52% of the global population) in the world may be living under at least moderately stressed water resource conditions.
-Moreover, within this 5.0 billion is a 1.0-1.3 billion increase of the world's 2050 projected population living in regions with overly exploited water conditions-where total potential water requirements will consistently exceed surface water supply.
-Under the context of the WRS model framework, this would imply that adaptive measures would be taken to meet these surface water shortfalls and would include: water-use efficiency, reduced and/or redirected consumption, recurrent periods of water emergencies or curtailments, groundwater depletion, additional interbasin transfers, and overdraw from flow intended to maintain environmental requirements.
+From the scenarios considered, we find that water-stress changes within developed nations are more sensitive to climate drivers, whereas developing countries are far more responsive to socioeconomic growth.
+In addition, the results imply that the greatest risks to regions facing future water-stress may not be captured by extreme outcomes from global assessments of climate scenarios, but rather by regional extremes occurring within a subset of climate-model projections.

+Geographically, a number of salient results were found.
+By 2050, economic growth and population change alone may lead to an additional 1.8 billion people globally (a 53% increase) living in regions with high water stress.
+Of this additional 1.8 billion people, 80% are found in nations that are currently developing countries.
+In comparison, climate-change impacts on the current population under a globally drier scenario may lead to an increase of 93 million people (a 2.8%) living in regions with high water stress, with the majority (60 million) of these located in developed nations.
+Under a globally wet scenario, climate change can lead to appreciable decreases (compared to the increases in the dry case) in water stress with an estimated 139 million fewer people under stress; however these decreases are seen primarily in developed nations.
+Combined, the suite of these projections estimates that by 2050, as many as 5.0 of the 9.7 billion people (or 52% of the global population) in the world may be living under at least moderately stressed water-resource conditions.
+Moreover, within this 5.0 billion is a 1.0 to 1.3 billion increase of the world's 2050 projected population living in regions with overly exploited water conditions-where total potential water requirements will consistently exceed surfacewater supply.
+Under the context of the WRS model framework, this would imply that adaptive measures would be taken to meet these surface-water shortfalls and would include: water-use efficiency, reduced and/or redirected consumption, recurrent periods of water emergencies or curtailments, groundwater depletion, additional interbasin transfers, and overdraw from flow intended to maintain environmental requirements.